papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 **Strategy for finding a path connecting a source vertex to a target vertex**

+-Mark vertices that have been visited and keep track of vertices whose neighbours have already been explored.
+-Avoid going round indefinately in circles

 Start at the source vertex and start exploring using either of the below ways.

 - Breadth first search